 Who needs Advance Parole?

 Anyone who is in the U.S. and does not hold a dual intent visa (see above) but would like to travel internationally while their green card application is being processed will need to apply for Advance Parole.
+This can include temporary workers who have filed an immigrant visa and I-485, dependent visa holders, individuals with a pending asylum application, or individuals under temporary protected status.

 How do you apply for Advance Parole?